IATI/IATI-Guidance/en/upgrades/integer-upgrade-to-2-01/migrating.rst

 Update to other-identifier - adding \@type, changing definition, new codelist
 =============================================================================
-THERE IS MORE OT BE DONE HERE - THE CHANEGS ARE NOW MUCH BIGGER
+THERE IS MORE TO BE DONE HERE - THE CHANGES ARE NOW MUCH BIGGER

 What is the change?
 +++++++++++++++++++